rbtree/rbt-lectures/PITCHME.md

 - A collection of compiled lines of code running on a computer in front of the user <!-- .element: class="fragment" -->

+- With the introduction of the World Wide Web a new paradigm emerged <!-- .element: class="fragment" -->

 +++

 ### A New Paradigm

-- With the introduction of the World Wide Web a new paradigm emerged

 #### The Web Application <!-- .element: class="fragment" -->